Nonhomogeneous elastic turbulence in the two-dimensional Taylor-Couette flow: Conclusions

 When the Weissenberg number is large enough, inside the active region, the dynamics are controlled by a range of (spatial and temporal) scales, as highlighted by power-law spectra of both kinetic and elastic energy.
 In the frequency domain, spectra quite gently steepen with the distance $r$ from the inner wall.
 The slope of the kinetic-energy spectrum is typically larger than the one found at mid gap in experiments and 3D DNS~\cite{groisman_1998,Liu_Khomami_2013}, varying between $\zeta_k \gtrsim 2$ (close to the inner cylinder) and $\zeta_k \lesssim 4$ (at larger distances).
 Independently of $r$, at large frequencies the spectrum tends to decay faster.
 This is better observed in the elastic-energy spectrum, which allows identifying a critical frequency for this transition that does not seem to depend on the Weissenberg number.
 In the wavenumber domain, spectral slopes increase with the distance $r$, first quite slowly, then more rapidly when $r$ approaches the boundary-layer thickness.
 Well inside the active region, those of kinetic-energy spectra attain values $2<\sigma_k<4$, to some extent compatible with the theoretical prediction in homogeneous isotropic conditions~\cite{fouxon_spectra_2003}, below a crossover wavenumber ($m_\text{shift}$).
 Beyond the latter, the spectrum falls off more rapidly.
 Interestingly, such change of slope is even clearer in the spectrum of elastic energy, and a geometric argument suggests that, at leading order, the crossover lengthscale does not depend on $Wi$, as the physics involved at low and high wavenumbers are controlled by different energetic exchanges directly associated to the size of the eddies.
-At small scales ($m>m_\text{shift}$) the kinetic energy is readily dissipated by viscosity, while larger scales ($m<m_\text{shift}$) correspond elastic-turbulence flow patterns.
+At small scales ($m>m_\text{shift}$) the kinetic energy is readily dissipated by viscosity, while larger scales ($m<m_\text{shift}$) correspond to elastic-turbulence flow patterns.
 Relying on the database of our simulations for the four largest Weissenberg numbers, we proposed a quantitative fit for the shift wavelength, hoping to prompt further investigation in terms of scaling arguments.
-In addition, we find that, in the boundary layer, the relation between the exponents of the kinetic ($\sigma_k$) and elastic ($\sigma_e$) energy spatial spectra is fairly compatible with the expectation $\sigma_k-\sigma_e=2$ from the theory of homogeneous, isotropic elastic turbulence~\cite{fouxon_spectra_2003}.
+Concerning the relation between the exponents of the kinetic ($\sigma_k$) and elastic ($\sigma_e$) energy spectra, we find that this is not entirely captured by either of the two available predictions (obtained in homogeneous, isotropic conditions), $\sigma_k-\sigma_e=2$~\cite{fouxon_spectra_2003} and $\sigma_k-2\sigma_e=1$~\cite{singh2024intermittency}.
+If the former expectation appears to deviate less from the numerical data in the boundary layer, important deviations persist also in this case, which calls for further theoretical developments in nonhomogeneous flows.
 Finally, in the outer region outside the boundary layer, spatial spectra are much steeper, due to the rapid decay of fluctuations (with $r$).
-We also note that the data on spectra from our simulations do not seem to fully support the validity of Taylor's hypothesis, allowing to bridge results from the frequency to the wavenumber domain.
+We also note that the data on spectra from our simulations do not seem to be fully compatible with the validity of Taylor's hypothesis, allowing to bridge results from the frequency to the wavenumber domain.
 This observation is in line with the relatively large intensity of velocity fluctuations, with respect to that of the mean flow near the inner cylinder, despite the fact that rms velocities, when averaged over the whole domain, are only about $0.5$ to $6\%$ of the driving velocity in our measurements.